gitterer/php-meta-tag/README.md

 ## Why?

-This was an exercise on file structute using parse functionlity and extracting data segment from an image that allows the stream process to be processed .
+Analysing file structute using parse functionlity and extracting data segment from an image that allows the stream process to be processed .